hrlai/bayes-workshop/README.md

 Jamil, T., Ozinga, W. A., Kleyer, M., & Ter Braak, C. J. F. (2013).
 Selecting traits that explain species-environment relationships: A generalized linear mixed model approach.
 Journal of Vegetation Science, 24(6), 988–1000. https://doi.org/10.1111/j.1654-1103.2012.12036.x

 Vesk, P. A. (2013).
 How traits determine species responses to environmental gradients.
 Journal of Vegetation Science, 24(6), 977–978. https://doi.org/10.1111/jvs.12117

+## Useful `R` packages

+`brms` is a good starting point to transition from classic inference to Bayesian inference.

+`boral` and `gllvm` are my go-to packages for fitting JSDMs.

+`greta` is in-development but my go-to for highly customised Bayesian models --- for more advanced users.

+`bayesplot` and `tidybayes` are good for post-processing and examining model outputs.